Article Categories

 </html>

-In the above example, the parseInt() method is used in the map() method to convert each element in the arr array to a number.
+In the above example, the parseInt() method is used within the map() method to convert each element in the arr array to a number.
 The map() method creates a new array with the results of calling a function for each element in the array.

 Example